jimytc/blogging-with-hugo/content/posts/2020/01/26/podcasts_i_subscribed.md

 ### [Soft Skills Engineering](https://softskills.audio/)

 I knew and subscribed to this podcast at the very beginning of its launch.
 At then I was just assigned as a team lead and it required so many skills other than coding, which we called them "Soft Skills".
 This podcast is all about those items.
-Dave and Jamison are really thoughtful and homorous.
+Dave and Jamison are really thoughtful and humorous.
 The topics cover from management, communication, startup opportunities, etc. Yes, so many.

 Although I didn't listen to it often, I kept finding topics I like and had a time for them.
 And I always got some inspiration.